 There’s a lot been written about storytelling within marketing generally, but I think one area where story should play an even larger role is Account Based Marketing.

-Why storytelling in ABM?
+Why storytelling in Account-based marketing (ABM)?

 Well, whilst it’s easy to see ABM at a tactical level, as a series of very personalised, orchestrated communications designed to help shape new opportunities or to help businesses make a purchase, this granular view often misses the bigger challenge or opportunity.